Miralax For Kids: Safety Concerns, Dosage And Side Effects

 PEG 3350 is a large compound that usually does not get absorbed by the intestines.
 However, concerns exist over the formation of compounds such as ethylene glycol or diethylene glycol when it breaks down in the body.

-Research is being done to see if these smaller compounds accumulate in the body and cause any adverse effects on prolonged use, as some parents have reported neurologic or behavioral symptoms in children after the usage of Miralax.
+Research is being done to see if these smaller compounds accumulate in the body and cause any adverse effects on prolonged use, as some parents have reported neurological or behavioral symptoms in children after the usage of Miralax.

 The FDA has received reports of the following symptoms in children who used Miralax (6).